-- ► There will be 4 sheets of homeworks, accounting for 30% of the final grade.
-No sheet this week, first sheet on Nov 19, due one week later.
-Sheets are posted after exercise session, due before the next exercise session. - ▶ Please submit in groups of 2 3. - Submission is by encrypted email to the TAs, so that you learn how to use crypto in real live.
+- There will be 6 sheets of homeworks, accounting for 30% of the final grade.
+Sheets are posted after exercise session, due before the next exercise session. - ▶ Please submit in groups of 2 3. - Submission is by PGP encrypted email to the TAs, so that you learn how to use crypto in real live.
 Include your own public key and those of your team mates when you submit.
 We can only reply to you if we get your keys. - Everybody should submit at least once (with team members in cc). - Some homeworks require submission of implementations, you're free to choose a programming language. - Use Python / Sage if you don't have a preference. - Code in Sage or Pari-GP is fine; we can handle Mathematica if necessary. - ► The code should compile and run!!
 The TAs will not debug for you. - The code should be humanly readable and have comments.
 This is not a challenge in code obfuscation. - The code should be submitted as code, not as a pdf or such.